Finding the OpenSSH version on ESX when a vulnerability scan is reporting possible vulnerabilities

 1. Validate that the version that is impacted by checking the public documentation for the CVE.

-2. Run the above commands (See resolution section) against the openSSH version on the host.
+2. Run the above commands from the Resolution section against the OpenSSH version on the ESXi host.

 3. If the version is at a fixed version according to the public documentation for the CVE, work with your security teams or the vulnerability scanner vendor so they can update against possible false positives.